 NPR Planet Money

 The Planet Money team asked me in the interview for their podcast on Isaac le Maire how traders negotiated their deals.
 I answered that Joseph de la Vega’s famous book Confusión de confusiones (1688) about the Amsterdam stock exchange suggests that this involved a physical process called ‘handjeklap’ in Dutch: traders make offers and counter-offers, and each offer is accompanied by a blow to the other trader’s hand.
 The traders’ dance at the end of the Planet Money video is a free interpretation of this process.
 ‘Handjeklap’ is occasionally still practiced in the Netherlands, mainly by livestock dealers.
-The video fragment on the right, from the 1963 documentary ‘The Human Dutch’ by Bert Haanstra, shows how it’s done.
+The video fragment on the right (click to view on YouTube) shows how it’s done.
+The footage comes from the 1963 documentary ‘The Human Dutch’ by Bert Haanstra.